o3de/ROSConDemo/kraken_nav/README.md

 ### Packages

-You will need to install the appropriate ROS2 package.
-Refer to setup requirements for the [ROS2 Gem](https://github.com/o3de/o3de-extras/blob/development/Gems/ROS2/README.md)

-In addition to the required packages for the ROS2 gem, you will also need some additional ROS2 packages.
+On top of dependencies for the [agricultural demo project](https://github.com/o3de/ROSConDemo), you will also need some additional ROS2 packages.

-1. Make sure to source the proper distribution's setup script
+1. Make sure to source the Humble distribution's setup script

-    For Ubuntu 20.04 + ROS2 Galactic:
-    ```
-    source /opt/ros/galactic/setup.bash
-    ```

-    For Ubuntu 22.04 + ROS2 Humble:
     ```
     source /opt/ros/humble/setup.bash
     ```